Lymphedema Pump - Compression Pumps for Lymphedema Treatment

 Lymphedema Sleeve Sizing

-For succesful treatment with a lymphadem pump, it's important to have a proper fitting arm or leg sleeve and to do so you will need three measurements.
+For successful treatment with a lymphedema pump, it's important to have a proper fitting arm or leg sleeve and to do so you will need three measurements.
 To accurately take these measurements you should have a flexible tape measure.

-For arm lymphedema garments measure the circumference of the arm just below the armpit as well as the circumference of the wrist, then, measure the length from the armpit to the wrist.
+For arm lymphedema garments measure the circumference of the arm just below the armpit as well as the circumference of the wrist.
+Next, measure the length from the armpit to the wrist.

-For leg sleeves measure the circumference of the upper thigh, the ankle and the length from each.
+For leg sleeves, measure the circumference of the upper thigh, then the ankle and the length from each.